-Analysis of the Prevalence of and Risk Factors for Atopic Dermatitis Using an ISAAC Questionnaire in 8,750 Korean ChildrenBaek J.-O. · Hong S. · Son D.-K.b · Lee J.-R. · Roh J.-Y. · Kwon H.-J.b, c
+Analysis of the Prevalence of and Risk Factors for Atopic Dermatitis Using an ISAAC Questionnaire in 8,750 Korean ChildrenBaek J.-O.a · Hong S.b · Son D.-K.b · Lee J.-R.a · Roh J.-Y.a · Kwon H.-J.b, c

 aDepartment of Dermatology, Gil Medical Center, Gachon University, Incheon, bAtopy Research Institute, Seoul Medical Center, Seoul, and cDepartment of Preventive Medicine, Dankook University College of Medicine, Cheonan, Republic of Korea